cal-itp/data-infra/docs/analytics_tools/02_querying.md

 ## SQL with Google BigQuery
 To query our data warehouse we use Google BigQuery within the Google Cloud Platform.

-Make sure you're set-up with BigQuery [here](https://console.cloud.google.com/bigquery/).
+Make sure you have access to BigQuery [here](https://console.cloud.google.com/bigquery/).

 Projects:
 * cal-itp-data-infra